← Back to DartsStar

 Is DartsStar browser-only?

-No. The browser version is the main access point, and there is also an Android app that wraps the same experience.
+No. The browser version is the main access point, and there is also an Android app that wraps the same experience via Trusted Web Activity.
+Both versions share the same backend and progress, so you can switch seamlessly between phone and desktop.

 Do I only play against bots?

 No. Community features, rankings, league context and ranked revolve around real accounts.
-Match results are simulated on the server so the different systems stay consistent.
+Match results are simulated on the server so the different systems stay consistent – but your opponents are real players with their own training, form, and progression.

 Is the game designed for short or long-term play?